-- Admission fee is 5 EUR for adults and 3,5 EUR for the children.
+The admission fee is 8 EUR for adults and 5 EUR for the children.
 You can find more practical information on the official website of Alsace Tourism.

 Strasbourg Cathedral Square

-One more area that is nice to see is the Place Kleber, the largest square at the centre of the city of Strasbourg (#8).
+One more area that is really nice to see in Strasbourg is the Place Kleber.
+It’s the largest square in the center of the city of Strasbourg (#8).

-More things to see and do in Strasbourg city centre
+More things to see and do in Strasbourg city center

-Off the beaten path in Strasbourg with kids – visit Parc de L’Orangerie
+If you want to get a bit off the beaten path in Strasbourg with kids, visit Parc de L’Orangerie.

-We had never heard of the Parc de L’Orangerie of Strasbourg before our most recent visit to Strasbourg.
+We had never heard of the Parc de L’Orangerie of Strasbourg before this visit to Strasbourg.
 But the hotel we stayed at was located just next door to it, so we decided to check it out.
-We just loved it!
-And apparently we are not only ones, as this park is rated TOP-3 Strasbourg attraction by the independent travellers on Trip Advisor.
+And we absolutely loved it!

 Parc de L’Orangerie is a really beautiful park with several restaurants, well-maintained paths, a playground, a pond with row boats, a mechanical car ride for the kids, a beautiful Josephine Pavillon, a small zoo and a farm zoo.